Catherine Guillouard: Eutelsat (2007–2013)

-Rexel (2013-2017)
+Rexel (2013–2017)

-Catherine Guillouard was named chief financial director at Rexel from 2013 to 2017, and deputy chief executive officer as of May 2014.
+Guillouard worked as chief financial director at Rexel from 2013 to 2017, and deputy chief executive officer as of May 2014.
 As deputy executive director, her mission was to assist the CEO in the implementation of the strategy confirmed by the group's board of directors and to manage the group's financial performance.
 Her role also covered the group's auditing, internal control, risk management, compliance, legal matters, indirect procurement and mergers and acquisitions.

 She actively contributed to defining and implementing the strategic plan, notably regarding the setting up of a digital transformation plan.
-She also drove a very steady external growth policy composed of 14 operations over three years (2013-2016), in South-East Asia, the Middle East, the United States and France.
+She also drove a very steady external growth policy composed of 14 operations over three years (2013–2016), in South-East Asia, the Middle East, the United States and France.
 At the same time as these targeted acquisitions, she managed the company's departure from Latin America, Poland, the Baltic States and Slovakia.

 She also led several large-scale transformation projects, such as the review of the governance of risk management and compliance, the implementation of a very efficient procedure for the closing of accounts and the revision of the legal department.